 • Vermont should develop a Food Policy Council at the state level and conduct a statewide community food assessment. • Community based projects such as community gardens, youth programs, and gleaning projects need to be expanded. • Vermont needs to support and develop the local food system • Federal level lobbying is essential to improve conditions for Vermont's farmers and consumers.

 The paper concludes with an evaluation of the paper’s effectiveness as an advocacy tool and general lessons relevant to others doing similar work.

 Agricultural and Resource Economics

 Berkfield, Richard, "Community Food Security for Vermont: Local Solutions to the Global Food Crisis" (2009).
 Capstone Collection.
-Paper 2139.
+2139.

 This document is currently not available here.